-The proposed offer relies on a teaching staff having an extensive experience around the world in teaching and research on the issues of financial intermediation.
+The proposed offer relies on a teaching staff having extensive experience around the world in teaching and research on the issues of financial intermediation.

 The development of curricular internships at banks or insurance companies, and studying periods abroad are promoted through of a number of cooperation agreements arranged with qualified European universities (mainly Erasmus mobility), that students have many opportunities to take a part of their education abroad.